-By two o’clock in the afternoon, Blair Marvin and Andrew Heyn had finished baking bread at Elmore Mountain Bread (read the full story in BREAD no. 21).
+By two o’clock in the afternoon, Blair Marvin and Andrew Heyn had finished baking bread at Elmore Mountain Bread (read the full story in Bread Magazine issue 21).
 Blair had gone to deliver the loaves to shops and customers.
 Andrew kept a watchful eye on two 5-kilos (11 lbs) rye loaves slowly baking in the oven.
 He was baking experimental loaves for Jasper Hill Farm (Vermont, United States), a farm that ripens a great variety of cheeses.
 The cheesemaker was going to inoculate the loaves with Penicillium roqueforti, the fungus needed to make Roquefort cheese.
 The loaves had to have a very moist crumb and a carbonized crust (read more).

 As the bread baked in the oven, Andrew and I were talking about milling and fresh flour.
 I asked him how home bakers could start milling their own flour, and what they needed to know.
 Andrew had just received a brand new Mockmill (built by Wolfgang Mock) which he had not yet pulled out of its box.
 We decided to give it a try and to record our observations as we examined the equipment and tested it with some grain.